stephenmcd/vimeo-deck/README.md

   contents - when defined, the link in the table of contents will move to the corresponding point in the video and presentation when clicked

+You can also pass an object to the `setSlide` method if preferred:

+    vd.setSlide({slide: 1, time: '00:12', tocTitle: 'My title'});

+Finally, you can use the `setSlides` method which accepts an array of slide objects, allowing all slide data to be stored in a single variable if preferred:

+    var slides = [
+        {slide: 1, time: '00:12', tocTitle: 'My title'}, {slide: 2, time: '00:17'},
+        {slide: 3, time: '00:22'}
+    ];
+    vd.setSlides(slides);

 #### Options